Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 In addition to being the second most selective school, the number of required courses to graduate from Columbia is among the highest in the Ivy League.

-If you are committed med school and are ready to tackle Columbia, it has many resources to offer.
+If you are committed to medical school and ready to tackle Columbia, it has many resources to offer.

 It is a comprehensive guide that details required classes, suggested schedules, majors/concentrations, and extracurricular activities that students should look into.

 - Once students officially declare a pre-med concentration in GS – an option that is rarely available to students at other schools – they are actually assigned an individual premedical advisor through.